ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 ## Deploy the image to the Kubernates cluster

 1. Create a deployment configuration file, for example, `mydeployment.yaml`.
 For more information about how to prepare this file, see [Building containers from images](https://{DomainName}/docs/containers?topic=containers-images).
 2. Before pulling an image from a registry, IBM Cloud Kubernetes Service cluster requires a special type of Kubernetes secret, an `imagePullSecret`.
 You must prepare a secret YAML and add it to the same namespace of the deployment YAML.
-The secret YAML may look likt the following:
+The secret YAML may look like the following:
 	```
    apiVersion: v1
 	kind: Secret